Find a Physician Browse

 Learn more about the state of Rhode Island Healthcare

-In taking the lead within the state in advocating for regional reimbursement rate parity, it has been perceived by many that this is a South County Health issue.
+Additional Detail: In taking the lead within the state in advocating for regional reimbursement rate parity, it has been perceived by many that this is a South County Health issue.
 This could not be further from the truth as displayed by the disproportionate amount of hospital bankruptcies, changes in control, and even closures of Rhode Island’s hospitals over the last decade.
-In Fiscal Year 2021, the three non-profit health systems in Rhode Island collectively experienced approximately $300 MM in losses, including non-operating losses.
+In Fiscal Year 2022, the three non-profit health systems in Rhode Island collectively experienced approximately $300 MM in losses, including non-operating losses.
 South County Health, like most hospital-based health systems in the region, continues to recover from the pandemic and while performing well compared to budget, has challenges in sufficiently reinvesting in infrastructure and technology that would benefit the community at the level that we desire.

 In Fiscal Year 2023, while South County Health outperformed its operating budget generating revenues of $246.3 MM compared to $239.4 MM in expenses, we suffered approximately $6.3 MM in operating losses.
 Through June 2024 (9 months of the fiscal year), SCH has experienced a $1.1 MM operating loss on revenues of $187.4 MM compared to $178.8 MM in expenses.
 While, our revenues have exceeded our expenses producing a positive EBIDA performance (Earnings before Interest, Depreciation, and Amortization).
 For 2023, interest and depreciation expenses were approximately $13.1 MM and for 2024 YTD interest and depreciation expenses are approximately $9.7 MM, reflecting the $6.3 MM in operating loss in FY23 and the current $1.1 MM operating loss in FY24.